 If the offender acts through negligence, he is liable to a custodial sentence not exceeding three years or to a monetary penalty.

-Transmission of human diseases 1.
-Any person who wilfully transmits a dangerous communicable human disease is liable to a custodial sentence not exceeding five years or to a monetary penalty of not less than 30 daily penalty units.
+Transmission of human diseases

+1. Any person who maliciously transmits a dangerous communicable human disease is liable to a custodial sentence of from one to five years.